Liu-Lab-JHU/AHTech/README.md

-# Automated-High-throughput-Electrochemical-Screening
+# AHTech: An Automated High throughput Electrochemical Characterization Platform

-This is the supplementary files for the project titled ***AHTech***.
+This is the supplementary files for the project titled ***A high-throughput experimentation platform for data-driven discovery in electrochemistry***.

 **`Code`** Example codes that were used in the project.